 ← Back to Home

-Remote Work on Hacker News: A 5-Year Analysis
+Remote Work in Tech: A 5-Year Analysis

-How COVID-19, the remote work boom, and return-to-office mandates reshaped tech hiring on Hacker News from 2020 to 2026.
+How COVID-19, the remote work boom, and return-to-office mandates reshaped tech hiring from 2020 to 2026.

 The story the data tells is one of the most dramatic shifts in the history of tech employment.